 Every business needs customers.

 In the offline world, businesses pay a premium for a location where they will get a large number of visitors.
-A mall, busy intersections or roads with a lot of traffic generally are in high demand.
+A mall, busy intersection or road with a lot of foot traffic can bring in lots of visitors.

 In the online world, people need to visit your website to buy from you.
 But how do you get people to visit your site?

 Even if you operate a shop on large ecommerce sites like Amazon or Flipkart, you still need a plan to build traffic to your product pages.
-Just because Amazon gets millions of visitors, it does not mean your shop on Amazon will automatically get that traffic.
+Just because Amazon gets millions of visitors, it does not mean they will visit your Amazon shop.

-Therefore, the first thing your digital marketing strategy must focus on is attracting visitors or building traffic to your site.
+Therefore, the first thing your digital marketing strategy needs to do is attract visitors to your site.
 Not just any kind of visitor but someone who is your target audience.
-If you have not created a profile of your target audience (Customer Persona), it’s time to create one.

 How to Build Traffic to Your Website?